jtriley/StarCluster/docs/sphinx/configuration.rst

 Amazon EC2 Keypairs
 -------------------
 In addition to supplying your **[aws info]** you must also define at least one **[keypair]** section that represents one of your keypairs on Amazon EC2.
+Amazon EC2 keypairs are used by StarCluster to connect and configure your instances.

-You can also define a new **[keypair]** section for each Amazon EC2 keypair you want to use with StarCluster.
+You should define a new **[keypair]** section for each Amazon EC2 keypair you wish to use with StarCluster.

-As an example, suppose we have two keypairs on Amazon EC2 that we wish to use with StarCluster called "mykeypair1" and "mykeypair2".
+As an example, suppose we have two keypairs on Amazon EC2 that we wish to use with StarCluster named "mykeypair1" and "mykeypair2" on Amazon.

+**NOTE**: If you do not know the name of your keypair(s), use StarCluster's *listkeypairs* command or the *ec2-describe-keypairs* command in the EC2 command line tools.
+The **[keypair]** section name *must* match the name of the keypair on Amazon EC2.

 To configure StarCluster for these keypairs we define a **[keypair]** section for each of them in the configuration file:

 .. code-block:: ini

     [keypair mykeypair1]
-    # this is the path to your openssh private key for mykeypair1
+    # this is the path to your openssh private key for mykeypair4
     key_location=/path/to/your/mykeypair1.rsa

-    [keypair mykeypair2]
+    [keypair mykeypair3]
     # this is the path to your openssh private key for mykeypair2
     key_location=/path/to/your/mykeypair2.rsa

 These keypair sections can now be referenced in a *cluster templates*' **keyname** setting as we'll show below in an example *cluster template*.

+**NOTE**: In order for StarCluster to interact with **any** instances you have on EC2, the keypair used to launch those instances
+**must** be defined in the config.
+You can check what keypairs were used to launch an instance using StarCluster's *listinstances* command or the *ec2-describe-instances* command from the ec2 command-line tools.

 Defining Cluster Templates
 --------------------------